 For now, we can expect all of the key cast members to return for The Handmaid's Tale Season 4.
 This includes:

-- Elisabeth Moss as June
+- Elisabeth Moss as June (Moss will also be directing three episodes this season)

 - Joseph Fiennes as Fred Waterford